LUMC/python-course/README.md

     --ServePostProcessor.open_in_browser=False

+To serve on another IP address than the default 127.0.0.1, use the `ip` configuration of the serve postprocessing.
+For example, to listen on all IP
+addresses:

+    --ServePostProcessor.ip=0.0.0.0

 By default, the reveal.js library is loaded over the internet from a CDN.
 I think it's usually not a good idea to rely on internet connectivity for your slides, so you can also place a copy of reveal.js on your local computer and